geerlingguy/ansible-role-gitlab/README.md

             value: 5
           - key: "pidfile"
             value: "/opt/gitlab/var/unicorn/unicorn.pid"
+      - package:
+          - key: modify_kernel_parameters
+            value: 'false'
+            type: plain

 Gitlab have many other settings ([see official documentation](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template)), and you can add them with this special variable `gitlab_extra_settings` with the concerned setting and the `key` and `value` keywords.
+Use the optional `type` key set to `plain` to avoid quoting non-strings.
+For boolean values in the extra settings, quote them as strings and set `type: plain` to ensure they're properly set.

 ## Dependencies